POCUMTUCK STATE OF MIND

 The Seven Layers

-Layer 3 — Environmental Viability.
-The degree to which the natural systems of a place remain capable of supporting human habitation and the livelihoods dependent on them.
+Layer 3 — Environmental Viability is the degree to which the natural systems of a place remain capable of supporting human habitation and the livelihoods dependent on them.
 The nitrogen ledger is the quantitative expression: forty to eighty tons of marine-derived nitrogen annually withheld from the watershed soils for over a century by gates of concrete and steel.
 The sweetgrass meadow inaccessible to an elder is the qualitative expression of the same failure.
 What the dams destroyed was not merely fisheries.
 It was the metabolic foundation of Indigenous wealth.

-Layer 7 — Public Health and Somatic Resilience.
-The degree to which the community's social and environmental conditions do not impose chronic physiological loads that exceed residents' capacity to maintain health.
+Layer 7 — Public Health and Somatic Resilience is the degree to which the community's social and environmental conditions do not impose chronic physiological loads that exceed residents' capacity to maintain health.
 Layer 7 earns its position because it changes the intervention recommendation.
 In the Deerfield Valley case, a six-layer analysis misses the LIFEPAK 15 reading.
 In Bangladesh, it misses that saltwater in drinking water is simultaneously a Layer 3 and a Layer 7 failure, producing measurable cardiovascular consequences long before the waterline arrives.
 The layer is not philosophical.
 It is physiological.

-The Composite Reading and the Resilience Threshold
+The Composite Reading and Resilience Threshold

 Multi-layer degradation is multiplicative, not additive.
 The resilience threshold is the dynamic boundary between the regime where adaptive capacity is sufficient and the regime where departure becomes rational regardless of attachment to place.
 Attachment is powerful.
 It is not infinite.
 The park's task is to restore the conditions — ecological, cultural, governance, economic — that allow the resilience already present in these communities to express itself in a landscape that has been progressively stripped of the infrastructure it requires.